State sues over Biden leasing moratorium

-GILLETTE — Wyoming is taking its objection to President Joe Biden’s moratorium on issuing oil and gas leases on federal lands to the courts.
+GILLETTE – Wyoming is taking its objection to President Joe Biden’s pause on issuing oil and gas leases on federal lands to the courts.

 Gov. Mark Gordon has announced the state filed a lawsuit Wednesday challenging the move ordered by Biden in his first days in office and implemented by U.S. Secretary of the Interior Deb Haaland.